Liuyuan999/Liuyuan999.github.io/_pages/about.md

 I am Liuyuan Jiang, a PhD student in the Department of Electrical, Computer, and Systems Engineering at Rensselaer Polytechnic Institute, advised by Dr. Tianyi Chen.
 With a background in statistics and mathematics, my academic focus lies in the realms of Optimization and Machine Learning.

 # 📰 News
-- May 2025: Im joining in **IBM** for summer internship at Thomas J. Watson Research Center in Yorktown Heights, NY
+- May 2025: Im joining in **IBM Research** for summer internship at Thomas J. Watson Research Center in Yorktown Heights, NY
 - May 2025: Our paper is ACCEPTED by **EUSIPCO 2025**: Improved Analysis of Penalty-Based Methods for Bilevel Optimization with Coupled Constraints
 - Apr 2025: I am hornored to be awarded Best Reviewer Award for AISTATS 2025
-- Dec 2024: I presenting my work A Primal-Dual-Assisted Penalty Approach to Bilevel Optimization with Coupled Constraints at NeurIPS 2024.
+- Dec 2024: I am presenting my work A Primal-Dual-Assisted Penalty Approach to Bilevel Optimization with Coupled Constraints at NeurIPS 2024.
 See you at Vancouver
 - Sept 2024: Our paper is ACCEPTED by **NeurIPS 2024**: A Primal-Dual-Assisted Penalty Approach to Bilevel Optimization with Coupled Constraints
 - June 2024: Our paper is available: [A Primal-Dual-Assisted Penalty Approach to Bilevel Optimization with Coupled Constraints](https://arxiv.org/abs/2406.10148)